AnisurRahmanJU/CRunnerJS/README.md

 ---

 ###  7. **Factorial Function Only**
-> Normal function not work sometimes, it is progressing.
+> Normal function does not work sometimes, it is progressing.

 ```c
 // factorial_function.c